 - When a defender blocks a pass or shot with both hands while past the 5-meter line

 A penalty shot must be done in one continuous motion once the ref signals that the shooter may shoot the ball.
 If not done in a continuous motion, the shot is forfeited and possession is turned over to the other team.

 What is the goal line in water polo?

 The goal line in water polo runs from goal post to goal post and parallel to the crossbar.
 The entirety of the ball must cross this line in order to be considered a goal.
 If the ball "bars out", meaning it hits the crossbar and then shoots out of the goal, it does not count as a goal.
 If the ball is tipped off of the goalie or in the goalie's possession, once the ball crosses that goal line it is counted as a goal.

 How many points are goals worth in water polo?

 In water polo, a goal is worth one point.
 Unlike in other sports where different types of shots might have different point values, each goal in water polo is always worth one point, even if it is a free penalty shot.

 Common shots in water polo include the power shot, sidearm shot, skip shot, and lob shot.
 For each of these shots, the attacker is upright in the water, sometimes even propelling themselves out of the water up to their hips, to get more power and accuracy on their shot.

 What is a penalty shot in water polo?

-A penalty shot is a free shot taken from the 5 meter line.
-It is usually the result of a foul that allows a team to take a penalty shot.
-No defender is allowed to interfere with the shot and the shot must be taken in one continuous motion.
-If there is any break in the continuous motion of the shot, the penalty shot is forfeited and possession of the ball is given to the other team.
+A penalty shot is a free shot taken from the 5-meter line.
+Penalty shots are usually the result of some sort of foul.
+No defender is allowed to interfere with the shot, and the shot must be taken in one continuous motion.
+If there is any break in the continuous motion of the shot, the penalty shot is forfeited, and possession of the ball is given to the other team.